martijnfolmer/DoodleRecognition/README.md

 The recognition of the doodles is done by first finding each sepparate doodle in an image, then classifying them using several pretrained classification models (using the bagging method where they can each vote on classification), then using a simple prompgeneration.
 The promp generation simply looks at the position of each doodle and whether they are on the same horizontal line.

+The final step, prompt-to-image is not done in real time, but can be done with any publicly available stable diffusion image generators.
+For a demo verion, you could use the one at huggingface, https://huggingface.co/spaces/stabilityai/stable-diffusion.

 ![resulting img](img/results.png)